 What Is Rocket Dollar?

 Rocket Dollar’s services are designed for traders who want more control over their tax-advantaged retirement investments.

-Users manage their own IRAs or solo 401(k)’s, so they have a lot more flexibility over what ends up in their portfolio.
+Users manage their own IRAs or solo 401(k)’s, so they have much more flexibility over what ends up in their portfolio.

 Is Rocket Dollar Legit?